carloscastellanos/teaching/531/syllabi/IGME531_Fall2023.md

 - Identify and discuss historical, theoretical and societal issues associated with computational media and emerging technologies.
 - Understand how to document, discuss and present creative work

-## Required Texts
+## Required Texts {#required-texts}

 There are no required text purchases for this course..
 There is however an optional text listed below and other learning resources (books, web sites, etc) available through myCourses.
-You will also be required to open an account at [OpenProcessing.org](https://OpenProcessing.org)
+You will also be required to open an account at [OpenProcessing.org](http://openprocessing.org)

 _Optional Text:_

-Levin, G., & Brain, T. (2021). _Code as creative medium: A Handbook for Computational Art and Design._ MIT Press.
+Levin, G., & Brain, T. (2021). _Code as creative medium: A Handbook for Computational Art and Design_.
+MIT Press.

-## Required Materials
+## Required Materials {#required-materials}

-- **Computer:** Students should have access to a desktop or laptop computer with a webcam.
+- Computer: Students should have access to a desktop or laptop computer with a webcam.
 A reliable internet connection will also be very important.
-- **Sketchbook:** It is extremely wise to plan your projects on paper before writing any code.
+- Sketchbook: It is extremely wise to plan your projects on paper before writing any code.
 In support of this, you are required to maintain a paper sketchbook for this course.
 Most assignments will require you to post images of your project sketches.
-- **Programming Environments:** This is a polyglot course; the programming environments used for example projects and sample code will be a mixture of p5.js (JavaScript, optionally with Visual Studio Code and the p5.vscode extension), Processing (Java), Python and possibly openFrameworks (C++) and Max/MSP/Jitter (visual programming environment).
+- Programming Environments: This is a polyglot course; the programming environments used for example projects and sample code will be a mixture of p5.js (JavaScript, optionally with Visual Studio Code and the p5.vscode extension), Processing (Java), Python and possibly openFrameworks (C++) and Max/MSP/Jitter (visual programming environment).
 Depending on the assignment, you may also use any other media development environment or programming language you are comfortable with (e.g., Unity (C#), Swift, etc.).
-- **Camera:** Students should have access to a digital camera to document certain projects.
+- Camera: Students should have access to a digital camera to document certain projects.
 A smartphone with a camera is acceptable.

-## Learning Resources
+## Learning Resources {#learning-resources}

 Available resources include books, videos, web sites and GitHub repositories.
 We will also make use of threaded online discussions.
 All of this is available through (you guessed it) myCourses.

-## Assessment Structure
+## Assessment Structure {#assessment-structure}

 Grades will be generated through a [labor-based grading contract](https://en.wikipedia.org/wiki/Contract_grading#Labor-based_contract_grading), which will be negotiated with the students at the beginning of the semester, and re-evaluated at mid-semester.
 This contract will be based on factors including completion of assignments and attendance.

 There are approximately 8 main assignments (software art programming projects) on which students will receive critical feedback from the instructor and their peers.
 Critical feedback on the content or quality of projects will not factor into grades, except where such feedback concerns missing components of the assignment.

-# Philosophy
+# Philosophy {#philosophy}

 This course operates under the following principles: